rgyoung6/MACER/README.md

 Note: When using a custom search string for NCBI only a single genus at a time can be used.<br />
 input_file –  NULL prompts the user to indicate the location of the input file through point and click prompts, anything other than NULL then the string supplied will be used for the location; default NULL<br />
 output_file –  NULL prompts the user to indicate the location of the output file through point and click prompts, anything other than NULL then the string supplied will be used for the location; default NULL<br />
+seq_min - Lower sequence length value.
+Sequences with fewer than this number of nucleotide characters will be flagged in the final output.
+Default 100<br/>
+seq_max - Upper sequence length value.
+Sequences with more than this number of nucleotide characters will be flagged in the final output.
+Default 100<br/>

 ### Output
 One main folder containing three other folders.<br />